-(a) A statement of domestication must be signed on behalf of the domesticating entity and filed with the [Secretary of State].

-(b) A statement of domestication must contain:

-domesticating entity;

-(2) the name and jurisdiction of organization of the domesticated

-(3) if the statement of domestication is not to be effective upon filing, the later date and time on which it will become effective, which may not be more than 90 days after the date of filing;

-(4) if the domesticating entity is a domestic entity, a statement that the plan of domestication was approved in accordance with this [Article] or, if the domesticating entity is a foreign entity, a statement that the domestication was approved in accordance with the law of its jurisdiction of organization;

-(5) if the domesticated entity is a domestic filing entity, its public organic document, as an attachment; and
+- (a) A statement of domestication must be signed on behalf of the domesticating entity and filed with the [Secretary of State]. - (b) A statement of domestication must contain: - (1) the name, jurisdiction of organization, and type of the domesticating entity; - (2) the name and jurisdiction of organization of the domesticated entity; - (3) if the statement of domestication is not to be effective upon filing, the later date and time on which it will become effective, which may not be more than 90 days after the date of filing; - (4) if the domesticating entity is a domestic entity, a statement that the plan of domestication was approved in accordance with this [Article] or, if the domesticating entity is a foreign entity, a statement that the domestication was approved in accordance with the law of its jurisdiction of organization; - (5) if the domesticated entity is a domestic filing entity, its public organic document, as an attachment; and

-(6) if the domesticated entity is a domestic limited liability partnership, its [statement of qualification], as an attachment-; and

-(7) an address for service of process and a consent to such service at such address.

-(c) In addition to the requirements of subsection (b), a statement of domestication may contain any other provision not prohibited by law.

-(d) If the domesticated entity is a domestic entity, its public organic document, if any, must satisfy the requirements of the law of this state, except that it does not need to be signed and may omit any provision that is not required to be included in a restatement of the public organic document.

-(e) A plan of domestication that is signed on behalf of a domesticating domestic entity and meets all of the requirements of subsection (b) may be filed with the [Secretary of State] instead of a statement of domestication and upon filing has the same effect.
-If a plan of domestication is filed as provided in this subsection, references in this [Act] to a statement of domestication refer to the plan of domestication filed under this subsection.

-(f) A statement of domestication becomes effective upon the date and time of filing or the later date and time specified in the statement of domestication.
+- (6) if the domesticated entity is a domestic limited liability partnership, its [statement of qualification], as an attachment. - (c) In addition to the requirements of subsection (b), a statement of domestication may contain any other provision not prohibited by law. - (d) If the domesticated entity is a domestic entity, its public organic document, if any, must satisfy the requirements of the law of this state, except that it does not need to be signed and may omit any provision that is not required to be included in a restatement of the public organic document. - (e) A plan of domestication that is signed on behalf of a domesticating domestic entity and meets all of the requirements of subsection (b) may be filed with the [Secretary of State] instead of a statement of domestication and upon filing has the same effect.
+If a plan of domestication is filed as provided in this subsection, references in this [Act] to a statement of domestication refer to the plan of domestication filed under this subsection. - (f) A statement of domestication becomes effective upon the date and time of filing or the later date and time specified in the statement of domestication.

-1. In General - The filing of a statement of domestication makes the transaction a matter of public record.
+- 1. In General The filing of a statement of domestication makes the transaction a matter of public record.
 The mandatory requirements for a statement of domestication are set forth in subsection (b).
-They are essentially the same as the requirements for a statement of merger in Section 205.

-2. Section 505(b)(3) and (e) - The effective date and time of a statement of domestication are the date and time of its filing, unless otherwise specified.
-If a delayed effective date is specified, the statement of domestication is effective on that date and time, subject to the 90 day maximum delayed effective date in Section 505(b)(3).

-3. Section 505(e) - A plan of domestication can be used as a substitute for the statement of domestication so long as the plan satisfies the requirements in subsection (e).
+They are essentially the same as the requirements for a statement of merger in Section 205. - 2.
+Section 505(b)(3) and (e) The effective date and time of a statement of domestication are the date and time of its filing, unless otherwise specified.
+If a delayed effective date is specified, the statement of domestication is effective on that date and time, subject to the 90 day maximum delayed effective date in Section 505(b)(3). - 3.
+Section 505(e) A plan of domestication can be used as a substitute for the statement of domestication so long as the plan satisfies the requirements in subsection (e).